A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Overview of Multivariate -Distribution

 Second, the limit of the second term in the probability density function in~\eqref{tpdf} is

 which follows from the exponential function identity

 with $z=(x-\mu)'\Sigma^{-1}(x-\mu)$.
 Hence, combining the two limits, it follows that the density function of the multivariate $t$-distribution converges to the density function of a multivariate normal distribution with mean $\mu$ and covariance matrix $\Sigma$.
-The first step can be simplified when $p=2$ since the numerator of $C(\nu,p,\Sigma)$ reduces to $(\nu/2)\Gamma(\nu/2)$ by~\citet[eqn.
-6.1.15]{abramowitz1948}, which implies that the normalizing constant does not depend on $\nu$.
+In the $p=2$ case considered in this paper, the numerator of $C(\nu,2,\Sigma)$ is $(\nu/2)\Gamma(\nu/2)$ by~\citet[eqn.
+6.1.15]{abramowitz1964}, and so the normalizing constant is

-The covariance matrix of $X$ is $\nu/(\nu-2)\Sigma$.
-Since the diagonal elements of $\nu/(\nu-2)\Sigma$ are greater than the diagonal elements of $\Sigma$, the $t$-distribution is said to have heavier tails than the normal distribution, though this difference becomes negligible as $\nu$ increases.
-Convergence of the univariate $t$-distribution to the normal distribution is illustrated in Fig.~\ref{fig:t_convergence}.
-In practice, the univariate $t$-distribution is often approximated as a normal distribution when $n\geq30$.